 When Does This Become Effective?

-Version 1.0 of the CMMC framework is expected to be available in January 2020 with expectations for companies to achieve compliance in June 2020.
-A draft of CMMC has been made available to the public.
+Version 1.0 of the CMMC framework was published and made available to the public in January 2020 with expectations for companies to achieve compliance in June 2020.

 What Does This Mean If We Already Achieved NIST 800-171 Compliance?

 The goals behind the NIST 800-171 mandate have not changed — to protect CUI within government supply chains.
-Only the method for how to achieve that compliance has changed.
+Only the method for providing evidence of compliance has changed.

 NIST 800-171 compliance will require a CMMC certification from an independent third-party organization.
 There is no longer an option for self-attestation.